phvannor/azure-content/DevCenter/Mobile/HowTo/mobile-services-client-ios.md

 Note that in this case the callback parameters are slightly different.
 Instead of getting an array of results and an optional count, you instead just get the one record back.

-When you want to filter your results instead, you can use

-	[table readWithPredicate:(NSPredicate *)predicate completion:(MSReadQueryBlock)completion];

-So if we wanted to get only the items in our todo table that were incomplete we could do

-	NSPredicate *predicate = [NSPredicate predicateWithFormat:@"complete == NO"];
-	[table readWithPredicate:predicate completion:^(NSArray *items, NSInteger totalCount, NSError *error) {
-		//loop through our results
-	}];

 ### <a name="query-object"></a>How to: Use MSQuery

-Often you will need to do more than just specify the filter on your query.
-When you want to change the sort order on your results, or limit the amount you get back, you will want to get a MSQuery object.
+Often you will need to do more than just specify a filter on your query.
+Use the MSQuery object when you need to change the sort order on your results or limit the number of data records you get back.
+The following shows how to create an MSQuery object instance:

 	MSQuery *query = [table query];
-	MSQuery *query = [table queryWithPredicate:(NSPredicate *)predicate;
+	MSQuery *query = [table queryWithPredicate:(NSPredicate *)predicate];

-The MSQuery object lets you
+The MSQuery object enables you to control the following query behaviors:

-* Specify the order results are returned
+* Specify the order results are returned.
-* Limit which fields are returned
+* Limit which fields are returned.
-* Set how many results to return
+* Limit how manu records are returned.
-* Whether you want to include the total count
+* Specify whether to include the total count in the response.
-* Specify your own query string parameters to send
+* Specify custom query string parameters in the request.

-Once you have finished modifying the query, call the readWithCompletion method
+Once the query is configured, it is executed by calling the readWithCompletion function.

-	[query readWithCompletion:(NSArray *items, NSInteger totalCount, NSError *error) {
-		//code to parse results here
-	}];

 #### <a name="sorting"></a>Using MSQuery to sort returned data

-To sort your data you specify the field you want to sort by and the direction using:
+The following functions are used to specify the fields to sort by and the direction:
 	-(void) orderByAscending:(NSString *)field
 	-(void) orderByDescending:(NSString *)field

-If we wanted to sort our to do list by duration and then whether it was complete we would do:
+This query sorts the results first by duration and then by whether the task is complete:

 	[query orderByAscending(@"duration")];
 	[query orderByAscending(@"complete")];